iaeiou/blue-plankton-2/content/posts/winter.md

 Some rural communities in New Hampshire have a predominantly elderly population.
 So factor that into your plans.

-It will be much easier to <a href="https://www.youtube.com/watch?v=Wq0ywaxxQYA" target="blank">stack your firewood</a> if you can do so in a garage, barn or tool shed where you can stack against a back wall and side wall.
+It will be much easier to <a href="https://www.youtube.com/watch?v=Wq0ywaxxQYA" target="blank">stack your firewood</a> if you can do so in a garage, barn or tool shed where you can stack against a back wall and at least one side wall.

+### Get an Indoor Firewood Rack

+Adjustable racks are cheap: typically you'll supply two 2x4s.
+I have one that takes up one wall in my home.

+That gives me about 3-4 weeks worth of firewood, cutting down on the number of trips I have to make to the wood pile, which is stacked in an open barn garage.

-#### Get Your Chimney Cleaned Once a Year
+### Get Your Chimney Cleaned Once a Year

 In fall you'll want to get your chimney cleaned.
 Removing any creosote build up substantially decreases the risk of chimney fires.

+And check the gasket on your wood stove.
+Firewood suppliers often are able to replace these for you.
+Expect to spend about $125 for that.

 ## Pellet Stoves